Creepy. Crawly. Healthy. Delicious?

 - Japanese Emperor Hirohito loved to dine on cooked rice with canned wasps, soy sauce and sugar

 While not for everyone, the Insects as Food trend is gaining momentum worldwide.
-If you decide that you may want to give it a try, here are a few helpful resources to get you started:

 Click here to return to newsletter homepage